• français

 The aim of this study is to analyse the influence of both the microstructure and defects on the high cycle fatigue behaviour of the 316L austenitic stainless steel, using finite element simulations of polycrystalline ...

-• Micromechanical study of the loading path effect in high cycle fatigue
+• Micromechanical investigation of the influence of defects in high cycle fatigue

 Article dans une revue avec comité de lecture